RadoslavKolev/SoftUni-ProgrammingFundamentals/README.md

-# Programming Fundamentals - SoftUni
+# Programming Fundamentals JavaScript - SoftUni

 This repository contains the Programming Fundamentals course from SoftUni